Viktor Yelensky: Parliamentary activities

 In the Verkhovna Rada of the 8th convocation Viktor Yelensky was the Deputy Chairman of the Committee on Culture and Spirituality of the Verkhovna Rada of Ukraine (12/04/2014 – 08/28/2019), Chairman of the Subcommittee on State Policy on Freedom of Conscience and Religious Organizations (10/12/2014 – 08/28/2019).
 He participated in 96% of the meetings of the committee.

 He is the author or co-author of laws aimed at the development of cultural industries, the preservation of cultural heritage, and the implementation of constitutional guarantees of freedom of conscience.
 Among them were the following acts: "On Amendments to Some Laws of Ukraine on Volunteer Activity", "On State Support for Cinematography in Ukraine", "On Amendments to Some Laws of Ukraine (Establishing Educational Institutions by Religious Organizations)", "On Amendments to the Law of Ukraine 'On Protection of Cultural Heritage' (on granting the status of the Marine Memorial underwater cultural heritage objects)", "On Amendments to Certain Laws of Ukraine (Concerning the Jurisdiction of Religious Organizations and the Procedure for State Registration of Religious Organizations with Legal Entity Status)".

 The latter Law was severely criticized by the Head of Moscow Patriarchate personally while Russian Orthodox religious dissident protodeacon Andrei Kuraev called it "beautiful".

 On November 1, 2018, the Government of the Russian Federation included Viktor Yelensky in the list of sanctioned persons.

 According to Voxukraine's iMoRe Index, which characterizes the government's efforts to implement reforms, Viktor Yelensky ranks 21st in support of reform bills among 415 MPs of the 8th convocation.

 Yelensky took part in the July 2019 Ukrainian parliamentary election with the party Ukrainian Strategy of Groysman.
 But he was not elected to parliament as the party did not win any seats (it won 2.41% of the national vote).

-Scientific activities
+Academic activities

-Viktor Yelensky is the author of books, scientific works and publications published outside Ukraine.
+Viktor Yelensky is the author of books, academic works and publications published outside Ukraine.
 Among these countries are: Belgium, United Kingdom, Italy, Germany, Switzerland, Poland, USA.
 Research interests: Church-State Relations, Religion and Globalization, Religion and Conflict, Sociology and Political Science of Religion.

 He represents Ukraine in the international project REVACERN (Religions and values: Central and Eastern European research network).